+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or
-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes O No X

-As of June 30, 2022, the aggregate market value of shares held by non-affiliates of the Registrant (based upon the closing sale prices of such shares on the Nasdaq Global Select Market on June 30, 2022) was approximately \$1.0 billion.
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$ Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to $\$240.10D-1(b)$ . $\square$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ☒ As of June 30, 2023, the aggregate market value of shares held by non-affiliates of the Registrant (based upon the closing sale prices of such shares on the Nasdaq Global Market on June 30, 2023) was approximately \$1.4 billion.
 Shares of common stock held by each executive officer, director, and their affiliated holders have been excluded in that such persons may be deemed to be affiliates.
 The determination of affiliate status for this purpose is not necessarily a conclusive determination for any other purpose.

-The registrant had outstanding 44,865,826 shares of common stock as of February 23, 2023.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the registrant's definitive Proxy Statement for its 2023 Annual Stockholders' Meeting, to be filed within 120 days of the registrant's fiscal year ended December 31, 2022, are incorporated by reference into Part III of this Annual Report on Form 10-K,
+The registrant had outstanding 50,964,211 shares of common stock as of February 23, 2024.
+DOCUMENTS INCORPORATED BY REFERENCE Portions of the registrant's definitive Proxy Statement for its 2024 Annual Stockholders' Meeting, to be filed within 120 days of the registrant's fiscal year ended December 31, 2023, are incorporated by reference into Part III of this Annual Report on Form 10-K,

-Table of Contents

 Page

 Part I

 Item 1.
 Business 5

 Item 1A.
-Risk Factors 31
+Risk Factors 29

 Item 1B.
-Unresolved Staff Comments 80
+Unresolved Staff Comments 77

+Item 1C.
+Cybersecurity 77

 Item 2.
-Properties 80
+Properties 78

 Item 3.
-Legal Matters 80
+Legal Matters 78

 Item 4.
-Mine Safety Disclosures 80
+Mine Safety Disclosures 78

 Part II

 Item 5.
-Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities 81
+Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities 79

 Item 6.
-[Reserved] 82
+[Reserved] 80

 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 83
+Management's Discussion and Analysis of Financial Condition and Results of Operations 81

 Item 7A.
-Quantitative and Qualitative Disclosures about Market Risk 93
+Quantitative and Qualitative Disclosures about Market Risk 90

 Item 8.
 Financial Statements and Supplementary Data F-1

 Item 9.
 Changes in and Disagreements with Accountants on Accounting and Financial Disclosure 108

 Item 9A.
 Controls and Procedures 108

 Item 9B.
 Other Information 108

 Item 9C.
 Disclosure Regarding Foreign Jurisdictions that Prevent Inspections 108

 Part III

 Item 10.
 Directors, Executive Officers and Corporate Governance 109

 Item 11.
 Executive Compensation 109

 Item 12.
 Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters 109

 Item 13.
 Certain Relationships and Related Transactions, and Director Independence 109

 Item 14.
 Principal Accountant Fees and Services 109

 Part IV

 Item 15.
 Exhibits and Financial Statement Schedules 110

 Item 16.
 Form 10-K Summary 112

 Signatures